 Actions regarding the coronavirus that employers can and cannot require:

-- Employers likely cannot prohibit domestic travel by employees, but employers can require employees to disclose whether they have traveled domestically and to where.
+- Domestic travel cannot be prohitbited by employers, but employers can require employees to disclose whether they have traveled domestically and to where.

 - Employers can require employees to disclose whether they have tested positive for the coronavirus, and also whether a family member or close contact has tested positive.